 The military forces of the Republic of India consist of three services – the Indian Army, the Indian Navy & the Indian Air force.
 The Supreme Commander of the Indian Armed Forces is the President of India and the Defence Ministry of the Indian Government manages the three organizations.
-The Armed Forces of India epitomises braveries, sacrifices & professionalism.
+The Indian Armed Forces epitomises braveries, sacrifices & professionalism.
 With the changing times and warfare strategies, the defence forces are at utmost need of being modernized more effectively to counter the rising challenges along the border and insurgencies beyond the border.

 As the country emerges as a global power, it must build its military power capable of fighting fresh challenges rising out of the responsibilities.
 The 1.4 million strong army, the second largest & fifth most powerful military force of the world, has been long pressing for faster procurement of advanced weapon systems in view of emerging threats to its security.
 According to reports, the ammunition capacity can last only for ten days in case the country faces an intense two-front war; i.e. from China & Pakistan.
 Thus, the debate on modernising the Indian Military has gained a huge consciousness among the Indian citizens, thanks to frequently witnessed duels along the Line of Control and infrequent face-offs at the north along the Line of Actual Control.